ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ## Submitting SARS-Cov-2 DNA sequences to public repositories
 ELIXIR Belgium has developed a tool for submission of SARS-Cov-2 genetic sequences and associated metadata to public repositories, namely the European Nucleotide Archive and GISAID.
 The tool is packaged in a Galaxy container.
-It can be run locally or via ELIXIR Belgium’s  Covid-19-dedicated Galaxy instance. {%}(link?)%} A very [short introduction to Galaxy](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.html) is recommended for users unfamiliar with the platform.
+It can be run locally or via ELIXIR Belgium’s  Covid-19-dedicated Galaxy instance. (link?)
+A very [short introduction to Galaxy](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.html) is recommended for users unfamiliar with the platform.

 ## The container
 The Galaxy container has tools to clean raw reads and upload them to ENA.
 The ENA uploading is based on the tool [ena-upload-cli](https://github.com/usegalaxy-eu/ena-upload-cli) which is wrapped in a [Galaxy tool](https://testtoolshed.g2.bx.psu.edu/repository?repository_id=e6d3d594449ee3f8).